aliya7/jellybox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-jellybox provides a simple to use shortcode that allows you to display tilted, and/or animated text, images and boxes.
-Image, box and text rotation also works on older versions of Internet Explorer.
+jellybox provides a simple to use shortcode that allows you to display rotations, and/or animated text, images and boxes.